CodingMoore/snakes_on_planes_redux/README.md

 ![snakes on planes Diagram 1](./readmeAssets/snakes_on_plane-Diagram-1.PNG)

 ## **Known Bugs**
-When restocking a snake, the quantity value doesn't update on the details page automatically.
+When restocking a snake, the quantity value displayed is inaccurate.
 ## **Technology Used**
 * HTML
 * Node.js
 * React
+* Redux
+* React - Redux
 * JavaScript
 * Bootstrap
 * CSS